 - The period key (".") now pops up a Pivot Point pie menu.

 - The Accent Grave key ("`") pops up a pie menu for viewport views (Front, Back, Top, etcetera).
 I find this easier than repeatedly reaching for the numeric keypad keys, and it's also convenient for keyboards without a numeric keypad, such as notebook keyboards.
-Control + Accent Grave toggles the transform gizmo on or off, but this only works in the new Transform mode (Spacebar + T key).
+Control + Accent Grave toggles the transform gizmo on or off when one of the transform tools from the Tool bar is active.

 This sums up my observations so far regarding Blender 2.8.
-There are of course much more changes than this list covers.
-For more information I recommend thoroughly reading the Blender 2.8 Release Notes and the changed shortcut keys in Blender 2.8.
+There are of course much more changes than this list covers, but I hope this information helps you to find your way in the new Blender version.

 — Metin Seven, metinseven.nl